Errol Flynn: Europe

 Flynn relocated his career to Europe, starting with a swashbuckler in Italy, Crossed Swords (1954).
 This inspired him to produce a similar movie in that country, The Story of William Tell (1953), directed by Jack Cardiff with himself in the title role.
 The movie fell apart during production, was never finished, and ruined Flynn financially.
 Desperate for money, he accepted an offer from Herbert Wilcox to support Anna Neagle in a British musical, Lilacs in the Spring (1954).
-Also shot in Britain was The Dark Avenger (1955), for Allied Artists, in which Flynn played Edward, the Black Prince.
+Also shot in Britain was The Dark Avenger (1955), for Allied Artists, in which Flynn played Edward the Black Prince.
 Wilcox used him with Neagle again in King's Rhapsody (1955), but it was not a success, ending plans for further Wilcox-Flynn collaborations.
-In 1956 he presented and sometimes performed in the British-filmed television anthology series The Errol Flynn Theatre.
+In 1956 he presented and sometimes performed in the British-filmed television anthology series The Errol Flynn Theatre, perhaps most notably in the episode entitled "The Strange Auction".
+Paired not merely with his then current wife, Patrice Wymore (with whom he had appeared previously and would do so again during the course of this series), but also—in their first and only onscreen collaboration—with son Sean (product of Flynn's first marriage, to actress Lili Damita), it is precisely this performance—or, rather, one specific moment therein—to which author Thomas McNulty devotes the final paragraph of his 2004 Flynn biography.

+There is a moment in The Errol Flynn Theatre that is symbolic of his life.
+In the episode titled "The Strange Auction," Patrice Wymore asks him: "What is it that makes you keep wandering around?"
+And for a moment Flynn's eyes come alive and a weary smile lights up his features.
+"I don't know," he says, "I've often wondered myself.
+Chasing some sort of lucky star, I reckon.
+It always seems to be just over the horizon."